 I watched an old episode of QI last night and they were talking about average sizes and demographics.
 After surveying thousands of women in Australia, an ‘average’ person was deduced – hair colour, children’s ages, home owner etc; – the list was fairly long 🙂 and when they looked for this ‘average’ person, they couldn’t find her.
-Apparantly an average person doesn’t exist.
+Apparently an average person doesn’t exist.

 Well, if there’s no such thing as an average person, is there really any chance of discovering what is ‘normal’?